-A. Add oxygen via the Stellar's oxygen inlet at the rear of the device.
-A low pressure oxygen connector is included with the Stellar.
+A. Add oxygen via the Stellar’s oxygen inlet at the rear of the device.
+A low pressure oxygen connector is packed with Stellar.

-Q. What oxygen concentration/FiO2 can the Stellar provide?
+Q. What oxygen concentration/what FiO2 can the Stellar provide?

 A. The Stellar can provide up to 30 L/min of oxygen.
 You can attach an optional FiO2 sensor.
 You can view the FiO2 in the Monitoring menu and set alarms for Low/High FiO2.

 You can also monitor and set alarms by connecting the optional accessory pulse oximeter accessory.